reklis/thinkpad-yoga-setup/README.markdown

 * devtools.txt - short list of things to install for development
 * packages.txt - raw output from `pacman -Qet`
 * maintenance.txt - regular maintenance operations

+## config directory

+attempt at keeping a clean copy of important system configuration

+`home` is user home, anything named `dot.whatever` would need to be renamed to `.whatever`